-Here is a list of resources that I use.
+Here is a list of Music Biz Resources that I use.
 Hopefully, they will be as helpful to you as they are to me.

 Building Your Website

-- WordPress – The best platform to use when creating websites.
+The best platform to use when creating websites.
 It’s free and extremely easy to use.
-No coding is needed everything you need coding-wise is done for you with just the click of a button via plugins (most being free).
+No coding is needed; everything you need coding-wise is done for you with just the click of a button via plugins (most being free).

-- Elegant Themes – Over 70 themes, 1 cheap price.
-Great, for those who want to get a site up and running quickly.
+Over 70 themes, 1 cheap price.
+Great for those who want to get a site up and running quickly.

-- Justhost – This is the host I’m using for Diy Music Biz as well various other sites that I own.
-Justhost is reliable as well as affordable, and their customer service is great you can reach them 24/7 via live chat or phone.
+This is the host I’m using for Diy Music Biz as well as various other sites that I own.
+Justhost is reliable as well as affordable, and their customer service is great.
+You can reach them 24/7 via live chat or phone.

 Getting Paid (Payment Processors)

-- Paypal – Trustworthy company that has been around for more than 10 years.
+A trustworthy company that has been around for more than 20 years.
 They are free to use and connect directly with your bank account making sending and receiving payments from your clients easy.

-- Square – This is the application I use to process my transactions.
+This is the application I use to process my transactions.
 It turns your phone into a credit card reader.
-It’s cheaper than PayPal and they’ll give you the square devices for free.
+It’s cheaper than PayPal, and they’ll give you the Square devices for free.
 Don’t make the mistake of buying them for $10 via Walmart.
-If you can’t find them, ask me I have a crap ton of the sliders.
+If you can’t find them, ask me.
+I have a crap ton of sliders.

 Email Marketing (Subscription Services)

-- Aweber – Cheap monthly plans and stability, the customer support is amazing and will walk you through anything and everything you need to know step by step.
+Aweber offers affordable monthly plans and stability.
+The customer support is amazing and will walk you through anything and everything you need to know step by step.
 Great integration with other social media mediums.
 Awesome spam protection – meaning your message will land in your client’s inbox!

 - Dropbox – My favorite file-sharing service.
 I use it for transferring project files back and forth between clients and business partners alike.
 Free accounts have access to 2 gigs of space.

 - FreeMind – I use this application for organizing my ideas.
-All my thoughts, stick notes and Evernote clips all get combined and organized into a neatly organized MindMap
+All my thoughts, stick notes, and Evernote clips get combined and organized into a neatly organized MindMap.

 Logos Graphic Design

-- 99 Designs – I love this company, you submit an idea and description of what you want and graphic designers battle it out, you pick the winner.
+- 99 Designs – I love this company.
+You submit an idea with a description of what you want, and graphic designers battle it out; you pick the winner.